pytorch/torchtune/docs/source/tutorials/datasets.rst

     #     ),
     # ]

 Note that the system message is now incorporated in the user message.
-If you create custom ChatFormats you can also add more advanced behavior.
+If you create custom PromptTemplates you can also add more advanced behavior.

 .. code-block:: python

     from torchtune.datasets import chat_dataset
-    from torchtune.data import ChatFormat
+    from torchtune.data import PromptTemplate

-    class CustomChatFormat(ChatFormat):
+    class CustomPromptTemplate(PromptTemplate):
         # Define templates for system, user, assistant messages
         # as strings with {} as placeholders for message content
         system = ...